Hero Honda Karizma: Design

-Karizma has been designed specifically for the Indian market.
-The styling is inspired by Honda CBF600.
-The instrument panel and the tank recesses are also designed keeping their functionality in mind.
+Karizma has been designed specifically as one of the first Semi-Faired bike for the Indian market.The instrument panel and the tank recesses are also designed keeping their functionality in mind.

 Engine

 Karizma has Honda's original tried and tested, but slightly detuned version of 223 cc SOHC air-cooled engine from the CRF230 series of enduro/MX/supermoto bikes that are sold in the United States and South American markets.
 It has a five-speed gearbox in place of the CRF's six-speed.
 The engine is an all-aluminium, undersquare engine (bore 65.5 mm or 2.58 in and stroke 66.2 mm or 2.61 in) running a compression ratio of 9:1.
 It features a Kehlin CV carburettor with a CCVI switch.